0xKira/api_palette/README.md

 ## Usage

-The default shortcut is set to Shift + W.
+The default shortcut is set to Shift + P.